zama-ai/httpz-solidity/docs/guides/gas.md

    - If too many FHE operations are requested in the same block, the transaction will revert once the FHEGas block limit is reached.
    - FHEGas is consistent across both mocked and real fhEVM environments.

-> **Note**: FHEGas values provided are approximate and may vary based on network conditions, implementation details, and contract complexity.
+> **Note**: Gas values provided are approximate and may vary based on network conditions, implementation details, and contract complexity.

 ---